mundoalem/devcontainer/README.md

 # container-dev-base

-Base container image for development
+Base container image to be used as a development environment